noelbundick/azure-cli-extension-noelbundick/docs/self-destruct.md

 `--self-destruct` is a magic argument that gets registered on every `az * create` command.
 When used, it intercepts the output of the original command to schedule automatic deletion

+## Validation

+Self-destruct mode errs on the side of safety in the cases where it can't determine that a `DELETE` operation will be successful.
+At minimum, that means the service principal needs:

+* To be valid at the time of self-destruct sequence activation
+* The `Microsoft.Authorization/permissions/read` permission on the target resource
+* The appropriate `delete` or `*` permission on the target resource
+* Cannot have `delete` or `*` in the DENY section of any role assignment on the resource

+> Note: the permission names vary widely, and wildcards make this a mess.
+The default role assignment is `Contributor`, which works great

 ## Pricing

 Logic Apps have a [price per execution](https://azure.microsoft.com/en-us/pricing/details/logic-apps/) billing model, with slight variations per region.
 In any case, this rounds out to pennies for everyday use cases.
 Here's an example of heavy use: